 Agriculture and Food Day

-Agriculture & Food Day will raise awareness of the critical need for investment in Goal 2 and its interlinkages with the other goals under focus.
-The day will include a thematically-focused plenary session, a series of roundtable discussions on interlinkages in SDGs, and a dynamic luncheon featuring youth in agriculture.
+Agriculture & Food Day took place in 2017 to raise awareness of the critical need for investment in Goal 2 and its interlinkages with the other goals under focus.
+The day included a thematically-focused plenary session, a series of roundtable discussions on interlinkages in SDGs, and a dynamic luncheon featuring youth in agriculture.

 HLPF on SDG Business 2030